PieterCooreman/QuickerSite/README.md

 Install this application in the root of an IIS website and make sure IUSR has full permissions to the entire folder.
 Make sure "default.asp" is the default document.
 The default installation uses an Access database and therefore 32bits-support needs to be enabled for your IIS application pool.
 When browsing to your site the first time, you will be prompted for a password.
 By default this is "admin".
 You have to change it to something else.

+## Templating engine

+You can use https://jstemplates.com/ to generate responsive web designs.